Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

 - Caldwell-Pope's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Allowing 25.7 assists per game, the Lakers are the 15th-ranked squad in the league.
+- The Lakers are the 15th-ranked team in the league, conceding 25.7 assists per game.

 Kentavious Caldwell-Pope vs. the Lakers